 - Books: are more detailed information based around a specific area.

-- Labs: it's 'back to school', but these tutorials you will enjoy doing!
+- Labs: it is 'back to school', but these tutorials you will enjoy doing!

-- Gemstones: some common script or command usage tips can be shared here.
+- Gemstones: share some common script or command usage tips here.

 - Release Notes: covers Rocky Linux release notes and version update information.